 Trend lines practice in demo mode

 If you’d like to get a little experience with cryptocurrency trend lines before risking your own money then Bitsgap also has a great demo tool available!
-You’ll be able to draw right on the live chart and make practice trades in real time, but you won’t have to risk any money.
+You’ll be able to draw right on the live chart and make practice trades in real time, but you won’t risk any money.

 Trend lines vs moving averages